This website uses cookies to ensure you get the best experience on our website. Learn more

 Walking is another option from Basecamp Wilderness, although when we were last here the walks were led by a Maasai guide armed only with a spear.
 Although this isn't unusual practice in the Mara conservancies, we question the safety of such walks considering the high density of dangerous big game in the area, and as such we don't currently recommend them.
 The camp plans to get an armed ranger as soon as possible, however, so ask us for the latest details.
 They are able to do short bush walks from camp, where the walkers are discreetly followed by a vehicle should any guests wish to drive back.

-When we visited in 2019, Basecamp Eagle View had two silver-qualified guides (a Kenyan qualification set between bronze and gold) and seven bronze guides – which is the country's 'entry-level' guiding qualification.
+When we last visited Basecamp Eagle View had two silver-qualified guides (a Kenyan qualification set between bronze and gold) and seven bronze guides – which is the country's 'entry-level' guiding qualification.
 Three of their guides were female, which was great to see and seems to be a growing trend in East Africa – long may it continue.
 All the guides are Maasai from the surrounding communities and all had a good degree of knowledge.
 We left feeling we had learnt a lot about the conservancy and the wildlife to be found here.
 The same staff are still here and the camp's links with the guiding school and its focus on sustainability remain just as important.

 All the Basecamp properties operate with a strong focus on responsible tourism, and this is one of the reasons we have included them in the Expert Africa programme.
 They are key funders and supporters of the community Koiyaki Guiding School, located right next to Basecamp Eagle View.
 This is the only community guiding school in Kenya, and with the help of various supporters, it trains local Maasai in safari guiding.
 Around 80 percent of the young men and women who have passed through the school have been able to get full-time employment as a result.
 Basecamp has also installed computers at the guiding school, and when the guides are not training there, the school offers heavily subsidised computer courses to the local community.
 If you're interested, it's normally possible to make a brief, informal visit to the school: talk to the lodge manager.